The Petit Lenormand deck is available now. Limited stock

 A difficult period becomes the center of discussions filled with worry, fear, and emotion.

-Birds bring exchanges, phone calls, sometimes trembling confidences.
+Birds bring exchanges, phone calls, and sometimes trembling confidences.
 The Cross signals a major trial, a weight that one carries, a pain that marks a before and after.
-Together, these cards describe a moment where there is much talk about what hurts, what worries, what seems inevitable.
-Everyone shares their interpretation, their story, their feelings.
+Together, these cards describe a moment where there is much talk about what hurts, what worries, and what seems inevitable.
+Everyone shares their interpretation, their story, and their feelings.
 The quintessence of Birds reminds us that it is not only the event itself that weighs heavily, but also the way we talk about it, how we replay it in loops.
 The Heart in the background shows that, behind the words, it is a deep emotional vulnerability that is touched: love, loyalty, attachment, or compassion are at the forefront, even if no one states it clearly.

 Love and relationships